Online admissions process

 You will also need to supply an up-to-date CV, listing any relevant professional experience, including job titles, dates and full-time or part-time status.
 This helps us to ensure you have the necessary entry requirements and the appropriate background for the course you’re looking to study.

 If your first language is not English, you must have passed IELTS with a grade of at least 6.5 overall and no less than 6.0 for any of the four parts (listening, reading, writing, speaking).
-However, if English is not your first language, but you have completed the whole of your undergraduate studies in the UK within the last 2 years, you may be exempt from our English language requirements.
+However, if English is not your first language, but you have completed the whole of your undergraduate studies in the UK within the last 2 years prior to the start of the course, you may be exempt from our English language requirements.
 Alternatively, you can also sit a Pearson Test of English Academic (PTE Academic) or a Test of English as a Foreign Language (TOEFL) exam.

 - Our online economics degree starts in January, May and September

 - The course can be completed in a minimum of two years, six months and a maximum of five years